astropy/astropy/docs/development/docguide.rst

 NumPy_ and SciPy_ have defined a common convention for docstrings that provides for consistency, while also allowing our toolchain to produce well-formatted reference guides.
-This format should be used for AstroPy docstrings.
+This format should be used for Astropy docstrings.

 This docstring standard uses `re-structured text (reST)